tvquizphd/public-quiz/README.md

 ## Setup and usage

 - [Fork this repository][FORK_THIS] and add [GitHub Pages](../../settings/pages) via GitHub Actions.
 - Keep the description.
 It defines an [OAuth App](https://github.com/settings/applications/new) w/ Device Flow.
 - ⭐ Star your fork to create your GitHub Pages environment.

-**Register via your GitHub Pages URL**, like: [pass.tvquizphd.com](https://pass.tvquizphd.com) by:
+### Register via your GitHub Pages URL

-1. Copying one-time ECIES public key to the link given for your fork's wiki.
+1. Copying one-time public key to a link on your fork.
-3. Pasting one-time GitHub code to authorize the OAuth Application.
+3. Pasting one-time GitHub code to a link on GitHub.
 4. 🔑 Choosing a secure master password.

 ### The page gives you a login link.